 When Tubi Makes Sense for Law Firms

-- Testing CTV — Lower CPMs mean lower risk for first campaigns
+- Testing CTV, lower CPMs mean lower risk

-- Premium brand positioning — If content adjacency matters, Tubi's library content won't impress
+- Premium brand positioning, library content won't impress

-- Geographic precision — Some local markets may have limited Tubi inventory
+- Geographic precision.
+Some local markets have limited inventory

 Tubi vs. Other FAST Platforms